KevinOConnor/zipspool/docs/Instructions.md

 Use a pair of scissors to cut 1mm from one bottom corner of a ziplock bag.
 The hole should be just large enough for the filament to pass through it.
-While the spool and spool holder are outside of the bag, carefully pass the filament through the clip, through the inside of the bag, through the hole in the corner of the bag, and then through the ptfe tubing.
+While the spool and spool holder are outside of the bag, carefully pass the filament through the ptfe tubing and clip, through the inside of the bag, and then through the hole in the corner of the bag.

 ![assembled](img/thread.jpg)

 Then place the filament spool into the bag such that it is standing within the bag (the seal should be at the top).
-Carefully push the ptfe tubing into the clip until it is secure (as the ptfe tubing is pushed towards the clip it should also pull the ziplock bag into the clip).

 Add desiccant to the bag and then seal it.
-Finally, feed the filament from the ptfe tube to the printer's extruder motor.
+An additional length of ptfe tubing can be used to go from the ptfe tubing on the clip all the way to the printer's extruder motor.

 ![filament-in-bag](img/filament-in-bag.jpg)